saeed51100/machine-learning/forex-prediction/classification/readme-07.txt

 --------------------------
 Goal
 --------------------------
-The model must:
-    - Use 120 past candles to predict 5 future labels (0=no signal, 1=buy reversal, 2=sell reversal).
+The dataset contains a "Label" column with trend-reversal classes:
+0, 1, and 2.
-    - The task is to reproduce the "Label" column on unseen data.
+The model should learn patterns that indicate reversal points and reproduce this labeling on unseen data.
+Given 120 consecutive unseen hourly candles, the model must predict trend reversal points (0, 1, 2) for the next 5 hours immediately following the 120th candle.
+Classes: 0=no signal, 1=buy reversal, 2=sell reversal

 --------------------------
 Dataset
 --------------------------

-df has 140,000 rows, columns:
-DATETIME, DATE, TIME, OPEN, HIGH, LOW, CLOSE, TICKVOL, VOL, SPREAD Hourly timeframe (H1), fully continuous.
+1- The DataFrame (df) has 140,000 rows and 10 columns: DATETIME, DATE, TIME, OPEN, HIGH, LOW, CLOSE, TICKVOL, VOL, SPREAD 2- The timeframe is H1 (hourly); each row is one hour of Forex OHLCV data.
-First 130,000 rows → df_model, with an added Label column (0/1/2).
-Rows 130,001–140,000 are completely unseen test data.
+3- The dataset is fully continuous, with all holiday gaps already forward-filled.
+4- The DATETIME column is strictly chronological and represents the true time index.
+5- I copied the first 130,000 rows from df into df_model and added a 'Label' column to it.
+The 'Label' column contains trend-reversal labels (0, 1, 2).
+6- I will use df_model (130,000 rows) for training, testing, and validation.
+7- The remaining 10,000 rows of df (rows 130,001 to 140,000) are completely unseen and will be reserved for real-world testing.
-Labels are highly imbalanced:
+8- The label distribution in df_model is highly imbalanced:
-class 0: 98.55%
-class 1: 0.73%
-class 2: 0.73%

-Must use chronological splitting for train/val/test (70/15/15 or walk-forward).
+    - Class 0 ≈ 98.55%
+    - Class 1 ≈ 0.73%
+    - Class 2 ≈ 0.73%
+9- Because imbalance is extremely high (>98%), class weights alone are insufficient; additional imbalance-handling strategies are required.
+10- When using df_model for train/test/validation, use chronological splitting: ['first 70% for training, next 15% for validation, last 15% for testing' or 'walk-forward validation'].
+11- The final goal is to reproduce the 'Label' column for unseen data.

 --------------------------
 Required hyperparameters